COVID-19 Related Frequently Asked Questions

 - Are new students able to take courses the summer before staring?

-Students are allowed to take college level courses the summer before entry up to 12 Credit hours.
+Students are allowed to take college level courses the summer before entry.
 Please work with your advisor for course selection.